Hakone Day Trip from Tokyo

 Hakone Day Trip FAQ

-Q. How long should you spend in Hakone?
+Q: How long should I spend in Hakone?

-Q. How to get from Tokyo to Hakone?
+Q: How do I get from Tokyo to Hakone?

 Hakone Day Trip Itinerary